 Brad’s memorable calls include Emmitt Smith breaking the NFL career rushing record and Ricky Williams breaking the then-NCAA rushing record, as well as being on the mike with Eric Nadel for the Rangers’ first-ever playoff appearance in 1996.

-Sham’s charity for this year’s Talk of the Town event is New Friends New Life.
+Sham’s charity for the second year is New Friends New Life.

-Chuck Cooperstein just completed his 11th season as the radio play-by-play voice of the Dallas Mavericks.
+Chuck Cooperstein is in his 13th season as the radio play-by-play voice of the Dallas Mavericks.
 He has been a regular on the Dallas/Fort Worth sports scene since 1984 and has been an anchor on ESPN 103.3 FM since the station’s inception in 2001.
 During the off-season he hosts a nightly talk show.

 Cooperstein’s extensive sports broadcasting background includes play-by-play stints with TCU and the University of Texas football, as well as TCU, Texas A&M and SMU basketball.
 He has broadcast NCAA Basketball for Westwood One since 1991 and Westwood One college football since 1995, including seven games in the 2015 season.
 He has also hosted the Dallas Cowboys pregame shows and is a regular guest lecturer at area universities.